nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 ### **Use case: UC23 — Unassign a Contact from one or more Weddings**
 Similar to [<ins>UC22](#use-case-uc22-assign-a-contact-to-one-or-more-weddings) except un-assigning a contact from Weddings.
-Additionally, it checks to ensure the specified wedding is currently associated with the contact, instead of simply existing in the system.
+Additionally, for **Extension 2a.** it checks to ensure the specified wedding is currently associated with the contact, instead of simply existing in the system.

 ---